AoverK/random-quote-generator-master/README.md

 ### Environments
 **Development**

 This is a 3 stage build process:
-1. Use `development -t random-quote-generator-master` to build
+1. Build using `development -t random-quote-generator-master`
 2. Spin up you container
 `docker run -p80:3000 random-quote-generator-master`

 **Production**

 This is a 3 stage build process:
 1. Build using `docker build -t random-quote-generator-master`
 2. Then run second stage of build process using `docker production -t random-quote-generator-master`